Competition Rules and Guidelines (updated May 2024)

 1. Club members may enter up to three images per competition.
 All competitions are limited to a maximum of 65 entries, a higher number of entries will result in all entrants’ Number 3 images being removed from the competition.
 Images removed under this rule may subsequently be entered by the photographer into another POTY (Photographer of the Year) competition.

-Please note – AI in photography is rapidly developing, this rule reflects current PAGB thinking and may be subject to future amendment.”
+Note – AI in photography is rapidly developing, this rule reflects current PAGB thinking and may be subject to future amendment.

 3. Images must be submitted to the Competition Secretary not later than the specified last entry date.
 Latest dates for submission are given on the Club syllabus.
 Dropbox folders will close at 21:45 on the specified date and no further entries will be accepted after that time.